Skip to content

 One of these is a new monthly community space for all men in Pima County focused on accountability, community restoration, and repair.

-In Fall 2023, Emerge Center Against Domestic Abuse will Launch Pima County’s first helpline for male-identified callers who are at risk of making violent choices with their partners or loved ones.
+During the Spring of 2024, Emerge Center Against Domestic Abuse launched Pima County’s first helpline for male-identified callers who are at risk of making violent choices with their partners or loved ones.

-Under this new program, trained helpline staff and volunteers will be available to support male callers with making safer choices.
+Under this new program, trained helpline staff and volunteers support male callers with making safer choices.

 Helpline Services